jadijadi/lpic1book/content/1071_manage_user_and_group_accounts_and_related_system_files.md

 userdel jadi
 ```

-If you add the `-r` swtich, the home direcoty and mail spool will be erased too!
+If you add the `-r` switch, the home directory and mail spool will be erased too!

 ### Managing Groups